Your one-time secret link is ready

 Why use one-time encrypted file sharing?

 Regular file sharing leaves copies sitting in chat history, email inboxes, and cloud folders for far longer than necessary.
-1time.io is built for the opposite use case: deliver a sensitive file once, let the recipient download it, and remove it from the server.
+1time.io is built for the opposite use case: deliver a one-time file, let the recipient download it, and remove it from the server.
+It works as a drop-in Firefox Send alternative for one-shot encrypted file delivery.

 Encrypted before upload